neiladit/Finger-detection/README.md

 ================

-A Linux-based application for live motion gesture recognition using webcam input in python.
+A Linux-based application for live motion gesture recognition using webcam input in C++.
 This application uses the webcam to detect gesture made by the user and perform basic operations accordingly.
 The user has to perform a particular gesture.
 The webcam captures this and